Servante/servante/README.md

 ### Hi there 👋

 My name is Wes.
 I'm a self-taught web developer based out of Phoenix, Az.
-Interests include backend development and databases.
-Although my front-end skills are growing. :)  I'm always eager to meet new people and new minds.
+Interests include backend development and databases, although my front-end skills are growing. :)  I'm always eager to meet new people and new minds.
 Please reach out!

 - 🔭 Ruby on Rails
 - 🌱 I’m currently learning tailwind and machine learning/AI